ClinicianCoders/ClinicianCoders/Instructions/Instructions_for_facilitators.md

 - Includes an R script which is just a template for working in R and analysing data generally.
 Upload to the Slack/Teams at the beginning, and let participants look through it in their own time.
 - If participants have not brought in their own data, give them the opportunity to answer questions they may be interested in using the synthetic CCHIC dataset.
 - **In-person format:** Allow participants to work with their own data.
 Just go around providing assistance as required.
-- **Online format:** On Day 1, ask participants to summarise their goals for their own data in one “attainable" aim.
+- **Online format:** On Day 1, ask participants to summarise their goals for their own data in one "attainable" aim.
 This will be given to facilitators at the end of Day 3.
 Thereafter, facilitators will go through goals and attempt to group participants into those with similar goals.
 As a minimum, aim to group participants into ~3 groups of 3-5 people.
 Then, facilitators will go around these groups (one breakout room per group) during the data session and try to help where needed.

 Thank you, and good luck!